 What are the requirements for submitting a proposal?

-Freelancers should only submit proposals for which they are qualified for and for which they have appropriate documentation, if required.
-For example, some clients specific skills as written in the job post.
-Or, clients may require their U.S.freelancers to have W9 information as part of their Elance account.
+You should only submit proposals for which you are qualified for and for which you have appropriate documentation, if required.
+For example, some Clients request specific skills as written in the job post.
+Or, Clients may require their U.S.freelancers to have W9 information as part of their Elance account.
 Make sure you have the proper skill set and documentation as part of your Elance profile before attempting to submit a proposal.